-*Note: I reserve the discretion to refuse this service on a case by case basis
+*Note: I reserve the discretion to refuse catching on a case by case basis

 At this time, I trim Tuesday thru Saturday.
-I do my best to keep on top of messages, calls, emails, etc throughout those days between the hours of 8am - 6pm.
-All correspondence will be answered as soon as possible... during the busier seasons, it may be the next business day.
+I do my best to keep on top of messages, calls, emails, etc throughout those days between the hours of 8am - 5pm.
+All correspondence will be answered as soon as possible... during the busier seasons, it may be the next business day or so.

+Appointments are usually made within a day or so of the date of a trim.
 I regularly attempt to confirm our appointments in advance, one week prior at most.
 It is helpful if you would confirm as well.
 Horses, situations and traffic being unpredictable in nature, I may be ahead of or behind schedule.
 I will contact you as soon as possible to let you know.
+Occasionally the schedule for the day may change for various reasons; I will check in with you if an earlier or later time slot may be helpful for you.
+If the original time is best, I understand.

 Realistically, life happens... to all of us.
-In case of an emergency or untimely personal event, please contact me as soon as possible so I can offer you the earliest alternate date and then I can offer that time to another horse, pony, mule or donkey needing care.
+Flexibility is necessary at times.
+In case of an emergency or untimely personal event, please contact me as soon as possible so I may offer you the earliest alternate date.
+This will enable me to offer that time to another horse, pony, mule or donkey needing care.

-Preferred method of payment is due at time of service is: Cash, PayPal, Venmo, check.
+Preferred method of payments due at time of service: cash, PayPal, Venmo, personal check.
 Late fees will accrue at $20 per week past the date of service.

-I welcome the opportunity to meet you and discuss your goals and the needs of your horse, etc. I assess a fee for my time and expertise - the amount is $50/hour plus the trip to your location (if trip is longer than 1 hour one way).
+I welcome the opportunity to meet you and discuss your goals and the needs of your horse, etc. I assess a fee for my time and expertise - the amount is $100 (includes trip and ample time at location).
+If I trim while there the consultation fee will be waived for trim/trip fee.

 Weather is usually not a problem for me - I get acclimated seasonally.
 Nonetheless, rain ruins tools; winter wind can be too severe; deep, slippery mud is hazardous; and direct sun in summer without shade make my job more difficult.
 Barns and shelters with adequate lighting are a must during extreme weather.
 Other than that, I trim just about anywhere the horses are comfortable.

 Horses have a more cooperative attitude when they are comfortable.
-Fly repellant and fans in summertime, food for an empty stomach, barn buddies nearby, etc. all contribute to a positive and relaxing experience for everyone.
+FLY REPELLANT and fans in summertime, food for an empty stomach, barn buddies nearby, etc. all contribute to a positive and relaxing experience for everyone.
+Please also consider animals that have been recently relocated need time to adjust and settle in.

-For my safety - and yours - please try to maintain your horse's focus on the job at hand.
+For my safety - and yours - please try to maintain your horse's focus on the task at hand.

 Although I am experienced with horses, I am not a professional trainer.
 If your horse is untrained, unmanageable or unsafe, I reserve the right to refuse service.
 Trip fee will still apply.
 Please manage your horse and keep all of us safe.